 - 3.1 The plan presents the Service's strategy and it is structured around its Vision, Mission and three strategic priorities.
 The three priorities are: - Public safety - Staff safety - Effectiveness and efficiency - 3.2 New strategic outcomes have been identified for each of the three priorities as part of the development of the 2016 to 2021 plan.
-These new outcomes will improve our ability to measure our performance against our strategy; the outcomes may be updated over time to reflect changes in our strategy. - 3.3 Each of the priorities is supported by an expanded list of expectations.
-Some of these expectations continue our current ways of working whilst others set the direction for change. - The three priorities form the structure against which all the Service's activities are aligned.
-This enables the Service to check that its resources contribute positively to activities that support the strategy.
+These new outcomes will improve the Service's ability to measure its performance against its strategy; the outcomes may be updated over time to reflect changes in this strategy. - 3.3 Each of the priorities is supported by an expanded list of expectations.
+Some of these expectations continue current ways of working whilst others set the direction for change.

-3.5 The strategy has the target of achieving the estimated £8.1million savings by 31 March 2019/20.
+- 3.4 The three priorities form the structure against which all the Service's activities are aligned.
+This enables the Service to check that its resources contribute positively to activities that support the strategy. - 3.5 The strategy has the target of achieving the estimated £7.9million savings by 31 March 2019-20.
 It aims to do this by delivering a balance of changes to service delivery and service support arrangements.
-This will include changing the way support services are provided, working closer with partners e.g. through the strategic alliance with Devon & Cornwall and Dorset Police, better procurement, income from commercial activity, other non-operational efficiencies, rationalising our operational middle management structure and adopting the most up to date technologies to support our response capabilities.
+This will include changing the way support services are provided, working closer with partners (e.g. through the Strategic Alliance with Devon & Cornwall and Dorset Police), better procurement, other non-operational efficiencies, rationalising the operational middle management structure and adopting the most up to date technologies to support Service response capabilities.